 adb pull /data/misc/wifi/wep_supplicant.conf c:/wep_supplicant.conf

-IF things went right, the file containing all the Wifi passwords will copy inside the root directory of the C drive.
+If things go right, file containing all the Wifi passwords will copy inside the root directory of the C: drive.